Students and Young Professionals Committee

 2nd Annual Pacific Northwest Young Professionals Summit

-The 2nd Annual Pacific Northwest Young Professionals Summit will be held in Puyallup, WA on November 4, 2016.
-Get more details and register here.
-The summit entitled "Adding 'Leader' to Young Professional" is a joint creation of PNCWA and the AWWA Pacific Northwest Section.
-The event will feature interactive discussions addressing a variety of topics including: communicating with elected officials, creating good workplace habits, mentorship, networking tips, and leadership skills.
-Registration is $85 for professionals who are not WEF or AWWA members, $75 for professionals that are WEF or AWWA members, and $20 for students.
-Sponsorship opportunities include $500 for the Platinum level, $250 Gold level, and $100 at the Silver level.
-Note that attire for the event is business casual, and there will be a tour outdoors so please dress for the weather and wear appropriate shoes.
+The 2nd Annual Pacific Northwest Young Professionals Summit was held in Puyallup, WA on November 4, 2016.
+The summit entitled "Adding 'Leader' to Young Professional" was a joint creation of PNCWA and the AWWA Pacific Northwest Section.
+The event featured interactive discussions addressing a variety of topics including: communicating with elected officials, creating good workplace habits, mentorship, networking tips, and leadership skills.

 Student Design Competition

 The PNCWA Student Design Competition is intended to promote “real world” design experience for students interested in pursuing an education and/or career in water engineering and sciences.
 This competition tasks teams of student members- both undergraduate and graduate- within PNCWA to design and present a program meeting the requirements of a problem statement that they have worked on together as a team.
 The 2016 competition featured two design teams from regional universities – Seattle University and University of Idaho.
 Seattle University won the competition with their Picnic Point Wastewater Treatment Plant Outfall Upgrade submission.
-The SU design team will be provided with financial assistance so they can compete at the national level during WEFTEC 2016 this September in New Orleans.
-Both teams will present at the 2016 PNCWA Annual Conference in Bend.
+The SU design team was provided with financial assistance to compete at the national level during WEFTEC 2016 in New Orleans.
+Both teams presented at the 2016 PNCWA Annual Conference in Bend.
 Learn more about the competition guidelines here.